whofixx/micode_wiki/How-to-compile-kernel-standalone.md

 > Phone: Xiaomi Max 3

-> Toolchain used: 64bit toolchain from google
+> Toolchain used: aarch64-linux-android-4.9 from google

 Setup Build Environment
 My environment for build aosp and debug, not only for kernel